 For every internet users, IP is necessary, whether it is private or public.
 The IPs addresses are like the code you have to put before opening a locker.
 Without an IP address, an Internet user cannot have access to any kind of Global Network, websites such as Facebook, Twitter, Google or anything at all.
 IPs or Internet ‘Protocol Address’ is much like the return address you provide when you send a letter.

 A way to hide your real ip, is a vpn. of course best vpn.
 At this page you can find “what is my IP”.
 And you see your IP.
 First see your real IP, then connect NoodleVPN and refresh the page to see the new IP which assign you.
-There are a lot of IPs finders that you can see your IP, but they sometimes show different city or location with a fixed IP, so you need to try on some websites IPs finder.
+There are a lot of IPs finders that you can see your IP (Internet Protocol), but they sometimes show different city or location with a fixed IP, so you need to try on some websites IPs finder.
 However, there are many people out there who use the internet but still do not know much about their IP addresses.

 Find your IP and location on the below